Starting

 This one is easy, we’re playing in Mundus.

-Step 1: Choose a Race or Lineage
+Step 1: Choose a Species or Lineage

 A rather large list of playable races are available, generally grouped into Barbaria, Fey, Old Ones, and Populi, though some Dragon and Giant lineages exist.

-Step 2: Choose a Class
+Step 2: Choose a Background

 - No multi-classing allowed

-Step 3: Determine Ability Scores
+Step 4: Determine Ability Scores

 - Standard set (15, 14, 13, 12, 10, 9)

 There are two additional Ability Scores, Honor and Sanity.
 They are based off of Charisma and Wisdom respectively, and are thereafter independent.
+See Mana and Consequences of Magic Use for how spellcasting interacts with rest, exhaustion, and collapse.

-Step 4: Describe Your Character
+Step 5: Describe Your Character

 - Alignment: Choose a non-evil alignment.